Adversarial Attacks Leverage Interference Between Features in Superposition: Superposition geometry determines adversarial attacks

-\textbf{Does reducing superposition suppress these attacks?} If superposition creates vulnerability through interference, then removing superposition should limit adversarial vulnerability.
-We test this via three experiments that limit interference.
-First we set $m = k$, and the network learns to represent each class direction $\mathbf{v}^{(j)}$ orthogonally.
-In this configuration, any perturbation that changes the model's prediction also changes the ground truth class.
-To move a sample from class A to class B requires making the sum of class B features exceed class A's—genuinely transforming it into a class B sample.
-We find zero successful adversarial examples across 1000 attempts at all $\epsilon$ values tested.
-Second, we isolate superposition's effect from capacity by fixing $m$ and varying $k$.
-Robust accuracy decreases monotonically with superposition pressure $k/m$ (App. \cref{tab:app:correlation_results}), demonstrating that vulnerability scales with interference degree.
-Thirdly, we test whether attacks focus on superposed features by constraining one class's latent vector $\textbf{v}^{(\perp)}$ to remain orthogonal to all others during training.
-When generating attacks between classes that remain in superposition (\eg from class $a$ to $b$ where $\lfeatv_a \not\perp \lfeatv_b$), the inputs corresponding to the orthogonal class remain unperturbed (\cref{fig:toy-models:orthog-feature}).
+If superposition creates vulnerability through interference, removing it should eliminate adversarial examples.
+We test this prediction with three experiments.

+\paragraph{Non-compressed bottleneck} When $m = k$ the network learns to represent each $\mathbf{v}^{(j)}$ orthogonally.
+Any perturbation that changes the model's prediction also changes the ground truth class, \eg moving a sample from class A to class B requires making the sum of class B features exceed class A's -- genuinely transforming it into a class B sample.
+We observe zero successful adversarial examples across 1000 attempts at all tested $\epsilon$ values.

+\paragraph{Isolating superposition from capacity} When fixing $m$ and varying $k$, robust accuracy decreases monotonically with $k/m$ (\cref{tab:app:correlation_results}), demonstrating that vulnerability scales with the degree of superposition.

+\paragraph{Isolating superposed features} Constraining one class vector $\mathbf{v}_\perp$ to remain orthogonal to all others during training causes attacks between classes that remain in superposition to leave the orthogonal class's inputs unperturbed.